Git Workflow Edit

 See the repository management document for additional information on how the Gutenberg project uses GitHub.

 The workflow for code and documentation is the same, since both are managed in GitHub.
-You can watch a video walk-through of contributing documentation and the accompanying slides for contributing to Gutenberg.
+You can watch a video walk-through of contributing documentation and the accompanying tutorial for contributing to Gutenberg.

 Here is a visual overview of the Git workflow: